Al-Aqsa Islamic Bank: Cooperation with Citigroup

-Shortly before the bank started operations, the affiliations with Hamas of several of its employers and board members became evident, and a number of banks refused to clear its transactions.
+Shortly before the bank started operations, several of its employers and board members were accused of being affiliations with Hamas by representatives of the United States (who did not clearly specify whether these individuals were connected to the political, religious, or militant wing of Hamas).
+As a result, the bank has difficulties with international transactions; a number of banks refused to clear its transactions.

 In particular, Al-Aqsa Islamic Bank's money laundering operation on behalf of Hamas cost the bank the possibility to do business in Israel.
 Therefore, in order to evade Israeli sanctions, Al-Aqsa Bank embarked on joint projects with Citigroup, intertwining itself the bank's Israeli division.

 The joint projects with Citigroup led to the establishment of a joint database for Israel.
 Moreover, the cooperation between Citibank and Al-Aqsa Islamic Bank expanded to the extent that money deposited into Al-Aqsa accounts in Europe and in the Middle East could be accessed from Israel through Citibank chapters.

 In January 2001 Citibank opened an office in Tel Aviv.
 Israeli authorities then formally questioned its cooperation with Al-Aqsa Islamic Bank and urged Citigroup to request advice from the U.S. Treasury Department.
 Citigroup has not released any information on the Treasury Department's response; however, the bank has severed its ties to Al-Aqsa.

 At that point, however, Al-Aqsa bank had received funds for at least $1 million through Citibank on behalf of Hamas.